-Figure \ref{fig:twopartitions} illustrates two possible clusterings of 27 data points (colored dots) in $\R^2$.
-These clusterings were computed by running the $k$-means algorithm twenty times with three random sites in the beginning.
-In every iteration the $k$-means algorithm computes a LSA to the current sites and updates the sites to be the arithmetic mean of their corresponding cluster.
+Figure \ref{fig:twopartitions} illustrates two clusterings of 27 data points in $\R^2$.
+These clusterings were computed by running the $k$-means algorithm 50 times with three random sites in the beginning.
+In every iteration the $k$-means algorithm computes a LSA to the current sites and updates each site as the arithmetic mean of the points in the cluster.
 This is repeated until the clustering does not change anymore.
-Note that the $k$-means algorithm is deterministic, but its result strongly depends on the choice of the initial sites.
-Whereas the clustering on the left hand side (except for permutation of the colors) was the result in about half of the runs, the one on the right hand side was computed only once.
-Intuitively, one sees that the left clustering captures the structure of the data better than the one on the right hand side.
-This fits with our quantitative measure when looking at the normal cones of the respective vertices of the all-shape partition polytope and single-shape partition polytope:
+Note that the $k$-means algorithm is deterministic, but its result depends on the choice of the initial sites.
+Whereas the clustering on the left-hand side (except for permutation of the colors) was the output in 25 of the 50 runs, the one on the right-hand side was returned only once.
+Intuitively, one sees that the left-hand clustering captures the structure of the data better than the one on the right-hand side.